banuaggun/dashboard-design/README.md

 <h2>Dashboard Design</h2>
-<p>Dashboard Design I keep doing work.
-In this study, I make my designs with Adobe Xd and transfer them to coding with Reactjs.</p>
+   <p>  Dashboard Design I continue to work.
+In this study, I make my designs with Adobe Xd and transfer them to coding in the CodeSandbox environment with Reactjs.</p>
- <p>I will prepare other pages in the Sidebar area and the responsive structure in the following processes.</p>
+   <p>  I will prepare the other pages in the sidebar area and the responsive structure in the future.</p>
 <p>Libraries I used in this study, which I prepared using React.js framework</p>

 <ul>